nguyentran0212/iegems-website/_posts/2024-07-14-review-Juzear-61T.md

 ===

 **Testing setup**:
-- Sources:
+- Sources: HiBy R3II, iBasso DX300, FiiO K7, L&P W4
-- Cable:
+- Cable: Stock cable with 3.5mm output
-- Ear tips:
+- Ear tips: Velvet Wide Bore

 The subjective impression is captured using the lexicon in the Sound Wheel below.
 I'll clarify the terminology as I use them.
 If you want to see more details of the lexicon and related reference, please have a look at the technical report [ITU-R BS.2399-0](https://www.itu.int/pub/R-REP-BS.2399).